Follow this guide to learn about financial planning and how to build the most effective marketing budget.

 Now that you have the basic line items for your nonprofit’s budget, let’s focus on budgeting for communications and marketing in particular.

-5 Nonprofit Budget Best Practices
+5 Best Nonprofit Budget Tips

 Take control of your nonprofit’s finances and start building your budgeting skills with these best practices.

-Determine a budgeting approach.
+1. Determine a budgeting approach.

 Consider the following strategies when building your nonprofit budget

 • Income-Based Approach: As the name suggests, an income-based approach prioritizes income.
 Determine how much income you can realistically count on and include only reliable revenue in your budget.
-Don’t include income projections to simply fill gaps.
+Don’t include income projections to fill gaps.
 If your organization doesn’t meet these income targets, it will create a budget deficit.

 • Incremental Approach: The incremental approach builds upon your budget from the previous fiscal year.
 While this is a quick and easy method to prepare a budget, it’s more difficult to find funding for new campaigns or projects since unspent funds may have been reallocated to another campaign.

-• Flat Dollar Approach: Some experts in the field consider a flat dollar approach to be more relevant and safer than the percentage approach since your total budget has to cover costs like utilities, rent, taxes, health insurance.
+• Flat Dollar Approach: Some experts in the field consider a flat dollar approach to be more relevant and safer than the percentage approach since your total budget has to cover costs like utilities, rent, taxes, and health insurance.
 Give special campaigns, marketing, communications, and fundraising efforts a set dollar amount based on past expenditures.
 This method simplifies projections and gives you a clear baseline budget.

-Develop a budget with your entire team.
+2. Develop a budget with your entire team.

 Consider these steps to running a budget meeting: